charleside2001/Stock-analysis/README.md

  `VBA_Challenge_2018.png`

  ![VBA_Challenge_2018.png](https://github.com/charleside2001/Stock-analysis/blob/main/Resources/VBA_Challenge_2018.png.png).
  * Comparing the original and refactored analyses, and it shows tremendous decrease from the original analysis time.
-Screenshots are provided below for this comparism.
+Screenshots are provided below for this comparison.

 ## Summary